 Since compressed air flows very rapidly, sometimes pieces of the Teflon tape can break off in the air turbulence inside the fitting and create problems downstream by lodging in other air components.
 For example, pieces of tape can lodge in smaller air orifices and block them, or prevent another sealing surface from closing properly, actually generating a leak.

-Yet Teflon tape is convenient, inexpensive and relatively easy to use.
+Yet Teflon tape is convenient, inexpensive, and relatively easy to use.
 If you do use it, just be careful to keep the tape wound well back from the end of the fitting thread, and do not let the Teflon tape overlap air passages when the fitting is threaded into the hole.

 Wind the Teflon tape onto the male threads against the thread, so when the fitting is threaded into the port, the Teflon tape would tend to tighten on the threads rather than loosen.

-Lately it seems air fittings come complete with a paste sealant or other similar type of sealing compound already dried on and coating the fitting threads.
+Lately, it seems air fittings come complete with a paste sealant or other similar type of sealing compound already dried on and coating the fitting threads.

 Alternatively, you can purchase liquid thread sealant to add to the threads of your fittings before you thread them into a boss.
-Using the liquid on smaller fittings is problematical if care is not taken to keep the sealant from overlapping and blocking the actual air passage.
+Using the liquid on smaller fittings is problematic if care is not taken to keep the sealant from overlapping and blocking the actual air passage.

-Just as its name suggests, the straight fitting accepts an air line (tube or hose) on one end, and on the other there is an NPT male or female thread that screws into or onto a boss.
+Just as its name suggests, the straight fitting accepts an airline (tube or hose) on one end, and on the other, there is an NPT male or female thread that screws into or onto a boss.

 The Elbow Fitting

-For applications that require a 90 degree elbow that swivels continuously or fully rotates on a continuous basis, a rotary union can be used.
+For applications that require a 90-degree elbow that swivels continuously or fully rotates on a continuous basis, a rotary union can be used.

-For example, rotary unions are commonly used on index tables, where there is continuous rotary movement of the air supply line to the table.
+For example, rotary unions are commonly used on index tables, where there is the continuous rotary movement of the air supply line to the table.